-Freshman Mathematics Policy: A full-time studentis required to enroll in an appropriate math course within the first two semesters of enrollment at ACC (and each semester thereafter if necessary to pass the course).
+Freshman Mathematics Policy: All full-time students are required to enroll in an appropriate math course within the first two semesters of enrollment at ACC (and each semester thereafter if necessary to pass the course).
 If requested, students take a math placement test prior to enrollment in a math course.